cjorme/ocula-test-interview/README.md

     - Complete sign-up process; `api_key` for Personal usage is sent out to specified email address

 ----
-1. Use git for version control and publish on GitHub
+3. Use git for version control and publish on GitHub
 - `https://github.com/cjorme/ocular-test-interview`

 ----
 ### Enhance with CI/CD and Docker usage
-4. a
+4. Create `ci.yml` via Github workflows, to kick off tests on each code push (minimum)
+   1. `Dockerfile` included to reference python version, requirements.txt for install, commands to be executed

 ----
 ### Implementation Notes